-Our net cash flows used in operating activities were €6,474,854 and €7,245,833 for 2013 and 2014, respectively.
-During 2014, our net cash flows used in operating activities increased due to our efforts in advancing our research and development programs in both preclinical and clinical research as well as increased general and administrative expenses.
+Our net cash flows used in operating activities were $\{6,474,854 \text{ and } \{7,245,833 \text{ for 2013 and 2014, respectively.
+During 2014, our net cash flows used in operating activities increased due to our efforts in advancing our research and development programs in both preclinical and clinical research as well as increased general and administrative expenses.$

-Our net cash used in investing activities were €288,597 and €420,345 in 2013 and 2014, respectively.
+Our net cash flows used in investing activities were €288,597 and €420,345 in 2013 and 2014, respectively.
 This increase mainly reflects our purchase of fixed assets for our production facility in Lyon, France and our laboratory and other research and development facilities.

 Our net cash flows from financing activities increased to €29,542,091 in 2014 from €14,000,859 in 2013.
 The amounts in both years were primarily the result of capital raises through the issuance of ordinary shares.
 Consistent with customary practice in the French securities market, we entered into a liquidity agreement (contrat de liquidité) with Bryan Garnier & Co., dated April 30, 2013.
 The liquidity agreement complies with applicable laws and regulations in France.
 The liquidity agreement authorizes Bryan Garnier to carry out market purchases and sales of our shares on Euronext Paris.
-We initially contributed an aggregate of €600,000 to the liquidity account, which amount was reduced to €200,000 in April 2014.
+We initially contributed an aggregate of €600,000 to the liquidity account, which amount was reduced to €200,000 according to an amendment to the liquidity agreement dated March 20, 2014.
 The amounts invested in treasury shares are presented as a debit to shareholders equity.
 The cash held under the liquidity agreement which is not invested in treasury shares is included in cash.
-At December 31, 2014, 4,500 ordinary shares (fair value of €126,006) and €251,102 were in the liquidity account.
+At December 31, 2014, 4,500 ordinary shares (fair value of €126,006) and €251,102 (in the net cash position) were in the liquidity account.
 The liquidity agreement has a term of one year and will renew automatically unless otherwise terminated by either party.